-Our lingerie experts have fitted literally hundreds of thousands of women and we. have. seen. it. all.
-We could tell you stories, but instead we'll just give you a few of the most common issues we see, questions we get, and how to deal with them..
+Our Lingerie Experts have fitted hundreds of thousands of women and we. have. seen. it. all.
+Here are the most common issues we see, questions we get, and how to deal with them.

 After you put on your bra, use your hands to position each boob individually in the cup.
 It makes a HUGE difference (trust).
 Don't forget to adjust the straps if you need to.